SAP-samples/cloud-mobile-services-continuous-integration/README.md

 ## Download and Installation

-Fork this repository or create your own usiung the [sample Github Workflows](./github/workflows), then follow [this configuration guide](TODO).
+Fork this repository or create your own usiung the [sample Github Workflows](./github/workflows), then follow the respective configuration guide for the tool or SDK of your choice.

 ## How to Obtain Support